Navigating Canadian Business Meetings: Cultural Etiquette for Corporate Travelers

 If your client invites you to a business dinner, try to be professional, even in a more relaxed environment.
 Canadians are famous for their graciousness and modesty, so don’t indulge in political or religious conversations.

-Sometimes, business meetings are concluded with dinner, so don’t be surprised if the conversation turns to personal interests or hobbies.
+Sometimes, professional meetings and conferences are concluded with dinner, so don’t be surprised if the conversation turns to personal interests or hobbies.
 This is when your Canadian hosts get to know you better beyond the meeting rooms.

 Conclusion: Building Long-Term Relationships